 Clients are not held by the same professional legal rule as their attorneys.
-If a client reveals the contents of a protected conversation with his or her attorney, the only backlash may be the loss of confidentiality and resulting damage to his or her claim.
-There is no legal recourse against the client.
+If a client discloses what was talked about with his or her attorney, those contents are no longer protected.
+There is no backlash for the attorney in this situation, as it was the client who broke the confidentiality.
+While this may harm the outcome of that individual’s claim, there is no legal recourse against the client.

 How You Benefit From Attorney-Client Privilege

-Knowing your conversation with your attorney is completely confidential lets you speak unguarded, providing the attorney with full disclosure about your car crash.
-This helps your attorney to:
+Knowing your conversation with your attorney is completely confidential lets you speak unguarded.
+When you provide your attorney with full disclosure about your car crash, it helps him or her to:

-- Give accurate legal advice based on full disclosure of all facts and details
+- Give accurate legal advice based on all relevant facts and details

 - Be aware of information, such as if you contributed to the crash, that could impact your claim